kleijnweb/swagger-bundle/README.md

 ## Exception Handling

-Any exceptions are caught, logged by the @logger service, and result in `application/vnd.error+json`.
+Any exceptions are caught, logged by the `@logger` service, and result in `application/vnd.error+json`.
+Routing failure results in an empty 404 response.

 ## Input Validation